Click to go to the harpersguild.com(tm) home page

 If your psaltery came with an instruction booklet, that will usually have a few tunes to get you started.
 Try playing by going back and forth with the bow.
 Even though it may be hard to get used to at first, you'll be able to play much faster and more gracefully in time.

 Playing Tunes - If you can read music, you can play pretty much any part that is written out as a solo.
-For example, in a "Piano-Vocal" arrangment, you can play the vocal part.
+For example, in a "Piano-Vocal" arrangement, you can play the vocal part.

 In a hymn book, you can play the top line - the sopranos almost always have the melody.